writethedocs/www/docs/conf/atlantic/2023/news/get-ready.rst

 To help us manage capacity and make sure that our conference environment is cozy and friendly, we are going to close ticket sales on **Thursday, September 7, at 23:59 UTC**.
 If you haven't purchased your ticket yet we invite you to `get your tickets soon <https://www.writethedocs.org/conf/{{shortcode}}/{{year}}/tickets/>`_.

-For those of you who already purchased your tickets, you're already received an email with our online conference platform (Hopin) registration link.
+For those of you who already purchased your tickets, you should have already received an email with our online conference platform (Hopin) registration link.
 We will also send a reminder on September 9th, in case you missed the first email, or registered later.
 This will give you the opportunity to set up your Hopin account and troubleshoot any access issues that you might have.